VtheRtech/Trade-Union-Analysis/README.md

 This analysis will be conducted using the following programs: R programming and Tableau.

-## Small Multiple line graph Union Density.
+## Small Multiple Line Graph Union Density.
 ![image](https://github.com/Unfixable47/Trade-Union-Analysis/assets/137025578/015e61a2-4a2a-4dd3-a3af-4dde082f2372)